 The ninth-cent fuel tax may be levied by any county by an extraordinary vote of the governing body or by a county-wide referendum.
-Effective January 1, 1994, all counties imposed this tax on sales of diesel fuel, pursuant to Chapter 90-351, L.O.F.
-This tax is imposed on all motor fuel and diesel fuel taxable under Chapter 206.
-Until June 30, 1996, retailers remit the tax on all fuels sold within the county levying this tax.
-Effective July 1, 1996, wholesalers remit the tax on motor fuel and terminal suppliers remit the tax on diesel fuel.
+Effective January 1, 1994, all counties imposed this tax on sales of diesel fuel, pursuant to ch.
+90-351, L.O.F.
+This tax is imposed on all motor fuel and diesel fuel taxable under ch.
+206, F.S.
+Until June 30, 1996, retailers remitted the tax on all fuels sold within the county levying this tax.
+Effective July 1, 1996, wholesalers have remitted the tax on motor fuel and terminal suppliers remit the tax on diesel fuel.

-COUNTIES LEVYING TAX (as of 1/2005)
+COUNTIES LEVYING TAX (as of 1/2006)